 Might Moe: The True Story of a Thirteen-Year-Old Women’s Running Revolutionary by Rachel Swaby and Kit Fox

 Review by Ms. Yingling Reads:

-“Maureen Wilton saw her brother come home from school with a ribbon he won in a race, and decided that she wanted to win one, too.
-Eventually, she set a women’s marathon record on May 6, 1967 with a time of 3:15:23.
-At that point in time, girls and women were not encouraged to run, but Wilton was very fortunate that her parents were supportive and that she found a coach, Sy Mah, who was willing to work with a girls’ running team.
+“Maureen Wilton saw her brother come home from school with a ribbon he won in a race and decided that she wanted to win one, too.
+Eventually, she set a women’s marathon record on May 6, 1967, with a time of 3:15:23.
+At that point in time, girls and women were not encouraged to run, but Wilton was very fortunate that her parents were supportive, and she found a coach, Sy Mah, who was willing to work with a girls’ running team.
 Unfortunately, the rest of the world was still not up to speed with women’s running, and the negative reactions eventually got to Wilton, and she dropped out of the sport.
 Mighty Moe tells the story of Maureen’s fight to be able to race, her training, and the politics with which she had to deal at a very young age in order to pursue something that she loved…

 More importantly, Wilton’s fight to keep running, and the toll the negative publicity took on her, are important for young people to understand.
 It’s one thing to participate in a difficult sport; it’s another to keep working under difficult conditions when people are repeatedly telling you it’s something you CAN’T do!
 It was fascinating to find out that Kathrine Switzer came to run with Wilton not long after her own fraught marathon run, and that the two connected years later.” [middle grade, ages 10 and up]